cherryservers/cherry-ansible-module/README.md

 $ pip install cherry-python
 ```

 In order to use Ansible module you will need to export Cherry Servers API token.
-You can generate ant get token from Client Portal.
+You can generate and get it from your Client Portal.
 The easiest way is to export variable like this:

 ```
 $ export CHERRY_API_TOKEN="2b00042f7481c7b056c4b410d28f33cf"